 Every December, music publications unveil their Albums of the Year lists, Noisey included.
 To pull back the curtain on this process, a lot of work goes into curating the albums and compiling these lists.
 There are several rounds of voting, a few screaming matches, tons of writing, threats to walk out forever, editing cram sessions, and last-minute panic attacks, all to assure that you, the reader, are presented with the very best music the year had to offer.
-Then, on the predetermined publication date which has moved several times to accommodate writers missing deadlines, we present to the world our finished list and enjoy the fruit of our labour: One thousand college bros named Chad in our mentions yelling at us for not ranking Drake higher.
+Then, on the predetermined publication date which has moved several times to accommodate writers missing deadlines, we present to the world our finished list and enjoy the fruit of our labor: One thousand college bros named Chad in our mentions yelling at us for not ranking Drake higher.

 Among the sea of bickering Chads, one heroic Noisey reader has emerged over the years to take on the Herculean task of listening to and reviewing all 100 albums on Noisey’s Albums of the Year list.
 Three years ago, Twitter user Kevin Hare took it upon himself to give each album on our 2016 list a listen and boil his thoughts down to a single tweet.
 He did the same in 2017.
 But unlike most of the incoherent lunatics who inhabit the internet, Kevin is an insightful lunatic with eclectic tastes and a thirst for new music.
 His mini-reviews are sometimes incisive and sharp, and sometimes dismissive.
-Either way, we appreciate his candour and commitment to the task.
+Either way, we appreciate his candor and commitment to the task.

 "A few years ago when I started doing this, I worked at a music merch company and our holiday season was the most hectic of the year," Hare, a 31-year-old Philadelphia-based music fan tells us.
 "So this was a way to kind of distract from the craziness and help pass the time when I was working on that all the time."